IIS24JM/Starting-with-Matlab/README.md

 Write Your Code: Add your code to the respective .m files provided in the repository.
 Be sure to follow any instructions or comments within the files.

 Test Your Code: Run your code in MATLAB to ensure it works correctly.
 Make sure to test all scenarios and edge cases as described in the task instructions.

-Submit Your Work: Once you’ve completed all tasks, commit your changes and push them to your GitHub repository: